jezzaayt/UpdateInsight/readme.md

 - **AJAX Updates**: Avoid page reloads when checking for updates, improving the user experience.
 - **Persistance Local Storage**: User changes on order of groupings or if toggle of groupings is showing is local to the machine.
 - **Flexible Grouping and Item Organization**: Easily reorder of their groups to suit your preferences.
+- **Downloadability File Export**: Consider the possibility of adding a feature to download each item's data from the JSON into a CSV or XLSX file for use in other software

 ## Prerequisites